caballero03/SignalK-SensESP-CYD-Display/README.md

 Read more about the CYD board here: https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display

 # Basics of this design (so far)
+Instead of fussing with pixel precision, I chose to divide the 320x240 pixel screen area into a 16x16 grid of "cells".
+Postioning display elements is done by specifying which cell the text or graphical element should start at.
+This will likely change in the future as this project matures.
+For now, this is how it works.

+Here is an example of several text elements and one VBAR graphical element being positioned on the grid system.
 ![Grid system for positioning data on the display](src/displays/images/CYD_Display_Scaffold.svg?raw=false)

 # Development Environment
 Here I will describe the basics of how I set up my development environment.
 I use a laptop with Linux, docker and docker-compose installed.
 This way I can run a temporary Signal K server for development away from my boats' network and server.
 I didn't want to have to only work on this project while on my boat.
 I have much more freedom now to work on this project from anywhere I can drag my laptop to.